-A question from Alisa, a Dutch resident dealing with difficult neighbours:
+A question from Alisa, a Dutch resident dealing with difficult neighbors:

 “My name is Alisa and I come from Bosnia.
 I have been in Holland since December 2004.

-I need some advice about problematic neighbours; a mother living alone with several children.
+I need some advice about problematic neighbors; a mother living alone with several children.
 It appears that her (late) husband was involved in the crime world.
-Since I have lived here I have experienced the family behaving in an antisocial way; for example playing loud music, slamming doors, swearing at and arguing with the neighbours on a daily basis, throwing garbage, including furniture, through kitchen windows and threatening the neighbours with their connections in the criminal world.
+Since I have lived here I have experienced the family behaving in an antisocial way; for example, playing loud music, slamming doors, swearing at and arguing with the neighbors on a daily basis, throwing garbage, including furniture, through kitchen windows and threatening the neighbors with their connections in the criminal world.

-Neighbours asked me if I could try to speak to them … to ask them to follow house rules.
-They understood me, but were rude back to me and paid no attention to the requests on the neighbours’ behalf, and simply directed their anger towards me and my boyfriend.
+Neighbors asked me if I could try to speak to them … to ask them to follow house rules.
+They understood me, but were rude back to me and paid no attention to the requests on the neighbors’ behalf, and simply directed their anger towards me and my boyfriend.

-So the neighbours from our apartment entrance decided to unite and resolve this problem in a legal way.
+So the neighbors from our apartment entrance decided to unite and resolve this problem in a legal way.
 We tried everything.
 We went to the police and reported it.
-We wrote an official statement that all the neighbours signed.
+We wrote an official statement that all the neighbors signed.
 We called the police several times a day (and night) due to loud noise.

 We reported all this several times to the Housing Corporation which is renting these apartments.
 We also provided them with video clips showing a closet being thrown from the window into the parking lot.
 But they have done nothing, even when we followed up.

-We also had a kind of housing counselling offered by our municipality but no member of the family showed up.
+We also had a kind of housing counseling offered by our municipality but no member of the family showed up.

 I am planning to send a letter to my embassy explaining the situation and asking them to advise me where to go to get protection, since I’ve been threatened by this family several times.